mokuda2/senioryearreflection/_posts/2023-04-05-State-of-the-Soul.md

 If Sam Smith University were a hypothetical school where the majority were gay men like it was with LDS people at BYU, Asian men would probably still be treated as alien and undesirable.
 In other words, gather enough gay people as a society, and they’d marginalize people too.
 It didn’t matter what community was considered a majority.
 Minorities too could act like marginalizing majorities.
 The gay community and the BYU community are strikingly similar in that respect.

+Thoughts about plastic surgery came from trying to fit in and find acceptance from both communities.
+There was one question that often came to mind before my operation: if I get plastic surgery, how would I perceive those in the Asian community who don't have double eyelids?
+Would I look down upon them?
+If I said yes, then I would be guilty of what the BYU community and the gay community do to those who are perceived as less than the standard.
+If I said no, then why did I want to get plastic surgery in the first place?

 I felt like the stereotypes of Asian men from the perspective of people in the gay community came from media much like any other community.
 Stereotypes were so powerful sometimes.
 For example, I met many people on my mission who made assumptions about the LDS community that were often skewed or expressed in a negative manner.
 They often got their sources from media outside the Church and didn’t ask members of the Church about their experiences.
-Similarly, I felt like people who were anti-LGBTQ listened to the radical news of the media.
-Chances were, they hadn’t listened to individuals’ stories and gotten to know them as people.
-It didn’t help that a lot of media hypersexualized gay people.
-It was probably why many people stereotyped homosexual feelings and relationships to be evil.
+Even when I tried to correct them, they insisted that what they had read or seen was fact.
+Similarly, I felt like people in the gay community were so fixed in their mindset of what an Asian man was supposed to look like that even if they saw a tall, muscular Asian man, he'd still be undesirable because he was stereotyped to be what an Asian man is supposed to look like.

 There was another aspect that made LGBTQ-related concerns more complex where media was a strong influence: politics.
 In the US, a lot of people are passionate about their political label.
 From the perspective of someone who didn’t grow up being educated in American politics, I observed that there are two big parties that are often polarizing.
 One side calls themselves Democrats or liberals.
 The other side calls themselves Republicans or conservatives.
 What I never understood was why people used their labels as an influence on their opinions.